-There’s plenty of versatility when it comes to your plunging options for fending off different types of clogging.
+There’s plenty of versatility in your plunging options for fending off different types of clogging.
 The standard, flange, accordion, and beehive plungers are the most common plungers.

-Whether you’re tackling a clog in your tub, sink, or shower, here are simply ways to ensure there’s less air leakage as you’re plunging:
+Whether you’re tackling a clog in your tub, sink, or shower, here are simple ways to ensure there’s less air leakage as you’re plunging:

 - Sealing your overflow drain in your sink with a wet towel